godswill-ikot/godswill-ikot.github.io/_posts/2022-07-05-insufficient-data.md

 - #### Desktop Configuration:
   - #### Desktop 1 for Management and deployment
-Go to setting and then click NETWORK and set ADPATER 1 to INTERNAL NETWORK, then clicked OK and click START to bootup the machine on the VM.
+Go to setting and then click NETWORK and set ADPATER 1 to INTERNAL NETWORK, then click OK and click START to bootup the machine on the VM.

-After starting up the machine, go to Settings and click on WIRED SETTINGS then click on IDENTITY to setup the MAC Address to (08:00:27:97:75:31 (enp0s3)) then click IPV4 and set to Manual to set the ADDRESS, NETMASK, GATEWAY AND DNS ADDRESS: 192.168.126.2	NETMASK: 255.255.255.0 GATEWAY: 192.168.126.1	and DNS: 8.8.8.8, 1.1.1.1
+After starting up the machine, go to Settings and click on WIRED SETTINGS then click on IDENTITY to setup the MAC Address to (08:00:27:97:75:31 (enp0s3)) then click IPV4 and set to Manual to set the ADDRESS, NETMASK, GATEWAY AND DNS ADDRESS: 192.168.200.9 NETMASK: 255.255.255.0 GATEWAY: 192.168.200.9	and DNS: 8.8.8.8, 8.8.4.4, 1.1.1.1
 Then click on APPLY and then DISCONNECT and RE-CONNECT the WIRED CONNECTION

 Open a command line terminal using “Ctrl + alt + T” and type “ip a” to see if IP address is set, if IP address is set continue, else re-do the above step and restart the Ubuntu desktop machine.